tom-doerr/simpledspy/README.md

 > **Note:** This project is currently a work in progress and is not officially affiliated with or endorsed by the DSPy project.
 It is an independent effort to create a simplified interface for working with DSPy pipelines.

+> **Important:** Always import this package as `import simpledspy`, not as `import dspy`.
+The latter will import the actual DSPy library instead of SimpleDSPy.

 ## Features

 - Automatic module creation from input/output names